V3N0M101/BlackJack/README.md

     python3 app.py
     ```

-OR just go to this website:
+OR just go to this website (This does not work anymore):
 ```bash
 blackhub.pythonanywhere.com
 ```